Mikihero/BetterCoinflips/README.md

  11. A primed SCP-244 is spawned on their head.
  12. An SCP-173 tantrum is placed at their feet.
  13. A fake CASSIE is send saying that SCP-173 was killed by a Tesla gate.
+ 14. The player will be forceclassed to SCP-049-2.
+ 15. The player's inventory will be reset.
+ 16. The player's role will be changed to the opposite one (class d - scientist, mtf - ci etc.)

 - The plugin will prevent the spawns of a specified amount of coins around the map.
 - The plugin will replace a specified amount of the chosen item (by default SCP-500) with a coin in the SCP pedestals.